• Skip to primary navigation

 Labeled ingredients for Mustard Dill Sauce for Gravlax.

-• Mustard is the star of the show in this recipe.
-I've called for easy to find Dijon mustard here, but feel free to use a Swedish brand of mustard should you have access to it.
+• Mustard - I've called for easy to find Dijon mustard here, but feel free to use a Swedish brand of mustard should you have access to it.

-• Most recipes for gravlaxsås call for a neutral oil (such as canola, vegetable or sunflower).
+• Extra-virgin olive oil - Most recipes for gravlaxsås call for a neutral oil (such as canola, vegetable or sunflower).
 Although it's not traditional, I like extra-virgin olive oil here, but feel free to use a more neutral oil if you would prefer.

-• Just a bit of prepared mayonnaise adds creaminess and helps the sauce emulsify.
+• Mayonnaise - adds creaminess and helps the sauce emulsify.

 Mustard and vinegar in a glass bowl with a whisk.